You Are The Hunted

 Collaborated with other teammates to create and improve upon:

-Participated in brainstorming sessions and discussions regarding game systems
+• Participated in brainstorming sessions and discussions regarding overarching game systems.

 Game Design